justnonamenoname/lifeticle/readme.txt

 Philosophical zombie

-A philosophical zombie is not physically identical to a human since it lacks the lifeticle, which has physical properties.
+A philosophical zombie is not physically identical to a human since it lacks the lifeticle, which has physical properties or the generation of qualia for it.

 Beginning of existence